TigerBSD/TigerBSD/README.md

 # ThinkPad-FreeBSD-setup

-Customized FreeBSD 11 for Lenovo ThinkPad T520.
+Setup of Customized FreeBSD 11 for Lenovo ThinkPad T520.
 Work in progress.
 Please have a look at the list of
 [open issues for this repository](https://github.com/eriknstr/ThinkPad-FreeBSD-setup/issues), as well as the lists of